TheXLreal/AshaOS/README.en.md

 LineageOS Bluetooth module and Android framework.
 Download binaries from the **AshaOS Beta 1.7** release rather than from Git history.

 **Status: Beta.** Problem is micro interruptions with sound on AshaOS.
 Though on Windows less interruptions, but on linux more interruptions.
-GSI didn't on Pixel 5
+GSI didn't on Pixel 5.
+Right now, there don’t seem to be any interruptions on Windows.

 ## Downloads